dylanjbarth/csi/system-design/url-shortener/design.md

 #### hashing
 - Due to the requirement that each shortened link be unique, we could consider a strategy where we hash the link and mod it to our address space, but because this is deterministic it could be used as an attack vector, and why risk remote chance of a collision when hashing doesn't provide a clear benefit (other than being able to generate the link on the fly).

+Also, one of the requirements here is that we return a unique shortened link per user.
+What if a user had a use case where they wanted to generate two shortened URLs for the same target?
+We wouldn't be able to support this cleanly with a hashing strategy.

 #### pre-generation
 - we want to be sure that we never run out of links, and we can't predict if demand will grow in the future so let's make sure we won't run out for 100 years given our current load estimate?
 - 4B links per year means 4e11 in 100 years or 400 billion unique links.